Last Updated on June 11, 2021 by Oddmund Groette

-I guess most traders have heard about that “the trend is your friend”.
-Personally I close to never trade on trends, I go the opposite way: buy weakness and sell strength.
+I guess most traders have heard that “the trend is your friend”.
+Personally, I close to never trade on trends, I go the opposite way: buy weakness and sell strength.
 However, this depends on the instrument you trade and of course on the time frame.
-In general most currencies and commodities show a tendency to trend more than stocks and/or stock indices (at least according to my research).
-On the internet you can find a lot about discussions which is best strategy, mean reversion or trend following.
-For me this is a pointless discussion: There is no thing as best or worse: one have to do research and trade the result if it makes sense, be it mean reversion or trend.
+In general, most currencies and commodities show a tendency to trend more than stocks and/or stock indices (at least according to my research).
+On the internet, you can find a lot about discussions which is the best strategy, mean reversion or trend following.
+For me this is a pointless discussion: There is nothing as best or worse: one has to do research and trade the result if it makes sense, be it mean reversion or trend.

 I trade SPY/ES.
 I’m in the process of looking at some new strategies, but first I would like to check which time frame it’s best to look at (for mean reversion).
 So I checked how much mean reversion there is in this instrument.
 To do this I simply used a scatter plot to show the return for one period against the other.
 Comparing different time frames it seems like 2 days show the greatest mean reversion.
 Here is the scatter plot from 2005 up until July 2012:

 The correlation is -0.12.
 As you can see from the plot there is an inverse relationship: if a 2 day period is positive, most likely the next 2 days will show opposite returns.

 I have also tested this on some other markets:

 I tested these results on a basket of ETFs: buy when RSI(2) drops below 10 and exit after two days.
 Both entry and exit are on the close:

 As you can see the result is pretty good for such a simple strategy.
 However, what this does not show, is that the strategy shows weakness after the second half of 2010.
 2011 would have been a loss as a portfolio, but 2012 holds up pretty well.

 Doing the opposite, going short, shows a similar bar chart but with about half the average return per fill.